-Public Realm Improvement Fund Governing Group, Inc. ("Governing Group" or the "Corporation") is a New York Not-for-Profit local development corporation formed under section 1411 of the Not-for-Profit corporation law that commenced operations in October 2017.
-The Corporation was created by the City of New York's (the "City") zoning text amendment (Section 81-60) to administer the Public Realm Improvement Fund ("the Fund") for the exclusive charitable and public purpose of lessening the burdens of government for the City and acting in the public's interest, by bolstering and enhancing East Midtown's status as a premier central business district with a high-quality public realm, by allocating funds from the Fund to implement public realm improvement projects.
+Public Realm Improvement Fund Governing Group Inc. (Governing Group or the Corporation) is a New York Not-for-Profit local development corporation formed under section 1411 of the Notfor-Profit corporation law and commenced operations in October 2017.
+The Corporation was created by the City of New York's (the City) zoning text amendment (Section 81-60) to administer the Public Realm Improvement Fund (the Fund) for the exclusive charitable and public purpose of lessening the burdens of government for the City and acting in the public's interest, by bolstering and enhancing East Midtown's status as a premier central business district with a high-quality public realm, by allocating funds from the Fund to implement public realm improvement projects.

 The Corporation is governed by thirteen members; seven of which are representatives of City agencies, appointed by and serving at the pleasure of the Mayor and six non ex officio members, appointed by the office of the Manhattan Borough President, New York City Council, and Manhattan Community Boards.
-The Governing Group shall establish and maintain a Public Realm Improvement Concept Plan ("Concept Plan"), for the purpose of creating a list of priority improvements and shall have the authority to amend such Concept Plan, and associated list of improvements, as necessary.
+The Governing Group shall establish and maintain a Public Realm Improvement Concept Plan (Concept Plan), for the purpose of creating a list of priority improvements and shall have the authority to amend such Concept Plan, and associated list of improvements, as necessary.
 All priority improvements in the Concept Plan shall meet the criteria set forth in Section 81- 683 (Criteria for improvements in the Public Realm Improvement Concept Plan).